gcb-mc/ai-foundry-e2e-lab/agents-with-mcp/README.md

 # MCP Inventory Management Agent

-> ## ✅ **Status: Working & Complete!**
->
-> This project is fully functional and tested.
-The MCP inventory management agent successfully:
-> - Connects to Azure AI Agents
-> - Discovers and uses MCP server tools
-> - Provides intelligent inventory analysis and recommendations
-> - Runs interactive chat sessions for inventory management

 This project demonstrates how to connect AI agents to tools using the **Model Context Protocol (MCP)**.
 The implementation creates an intelligent inventory management agent for a cosmetics retailer that can automatically discover and use tools to analyze inventory levels and provide actionable recommendations.

 ## 🎯 What You'll Build